awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

   ```

   Instead of specifying object age in terms of days after creation, you can specify a date for each action\.
 However, you can't use both `Date` and `Days` in the same rule\.
 + If you want the S3 Lifecycle rule to apply to all objects in the bucket, specify an empty prefix\.
-In the following configuration, the rule specifies a `Transition` action that directs Amazon S3 to transition objects to the S3 Glacier storage class 0 days after creation\.
+In the following configuration, the rule specifies a `Transition` action that directs Amazon S3 to transition objects to the S3 Glacier Flexible Retrieval storage class 0 days after creation\.
 This rule means that the objects are eligible for archival to Amazon S3 Glacier at midnight UTC following creation\.
 For more information about lifecycle constraints, see [Constraints](lifecycle-transition-general-considerations.md#lifecycle-configuration-constraints)\.

   ```
   <LifecycleConfiguration>